Build Better, Faster: How Agile Nearshore Staff Augmentation Transforms Software Development

 - Delivered working features every 2 weeks

-- Reduced development costs by 55%
+- Reduced development costs substantially versus local hiring

 Common Mistakes (And How to Avoid Them)